By Billi J Miller

 During my previous career with Government, I spent two years working directly with First Nations in Alberta.
 I was fortunate to meet many inspiring people, and to learn things about Indigenous culture directly from Elders and other locals working hard in their communities to continue and pass along their traditions.
 It is an experience that I will never forget.

 I have always been captivated by the connection to nature and seasons in indigenous cultures.
 Summer is a fantastic season to take in many celebrations that are hosted by Indigenous people and communities in our Province!

 If you live in rural Alberta like I do, you may not have as much access to “cultural” events as the larger centers.
 Keep an eye out, though, you may be surprised!
 If there isn’t much offered in or around your community, take a road trip to your nearest city for cultural events… I make a point of it.
 For me, it’s important to expose my kids to people and ways of life that are different from theirs.

 The 21st of June is known as ‘Summer Solstice’ and the first day of summer.
-In Canada, it is also “National Aboriginal Day” (which this year is being re-named to: “National Indigenous Peoples Day” by Prime Minister Justin Trudeau).
+In Canada, it is also “National Indigenous Peoples Day”.
 A multitude of events take place country-wide to celebrate the heritage, diverse cultures and outstanding achievements of First Nations, Inuit and Métis!